emberjs/rfcs/text/0000-assisted-upgrades.md

 # Motivation

 Simplifying the Ember upgrade process is good for everyone.
 Application developers spend less time upgrading their apps and have a reduced likelihood of introducing bugs.
-New Ember festure can be more ambitious with syntax changes and possibly have shorter depreciation timeframes allowing for a leaner framework codebase.
+New Ember features can be more ambitious with syntax changes and possibly have shorter depreciation timeframes allowing for a leaner framework codebase.